Eskabore/repo-todo-mzf/README.md

 ## Description

-A Todo App made built with React.
+A Todo App built with React.
 The app include focus management and descriptive attributes in order to improve usability and reduce confusion for both keyboard-only and screenreader users.